aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 Since you are the only tokenholder, the vote will automatically pass and the token will automatically be assigned to the entity you added in 2.2.2.1.
 A good start to a new Democracy organization!

+!!! warning "Note"
+    If a vote is cast that causes the quorum to be equal to or greater than the support required (e.g. 60% support with 60% quorum) then the vote will execute automatically.
+If the quorum is less than the support required (e.g. 60% support with 40% quorum) then additional "no" votes could still stop the vote from being passed, so the vote will remain open until the duration is reached.
+After the vote ends, the result must be executed manually by one of the token holders in the organization.

 [![](images/user_guide/06/15_tm2.png)](images/user_guide/06/15_tm2.png)

 <h3>2.2.3 Voting app</h3>